Making Conformal Predictors Robust in Healthcare Settings: a Case Study on EEG Classification: Introduction

 \section{Introduction}

-For many healthcare tasks, uncertainty is often intrinsic to the problem itself.
-Given a set of clinical observations in a patient profile, there are often many plausible outcomes and explanations.
-This is exemplified by EEG classification tasks, where labels are typically derived from group voting \cite{ge2021deep_IIIC_Classification}\cite{obeid2016temple_tuh_eeg_corpus}.
-Here, expert neurologists read EEG snippets and attempt to identify EEG types based on pre-existing domain knowledge.
-However, whether due to potential noise from measurements or patient-to-patient variance, we note that such human annotations are not free from noise.
-As a consequence, it is not uncommon to see experts disagree on waveform readings within annotated EEG datasets \cite{ge2021deep_IIIC_Classification}\cite{shah2018templeuniversityhospitalseizure}, as represented in Figure \ref{fig:motivation}.
-Single-class predictions hide this uncertainty and can be overconfident or misleading when experts would disagree.
-As such, it is crucial for machine learning models to properly account for this intrinsic level of uncertainty and noise.
+For many healthcare tasks, uncertainty is intrinsic to the problem itself.
+This is exemplified by EEG classification, where labels are derived from group voting among expert neurologists~\cite{ge2021deep_IIIC_Classification,obeid2016temple_tuh_eeg_corpus}.
+Whether due to measurement noise or patient-to-patient variance, expert disagreements on waveform readings are not uncommon~\cite{ge2021deep_IIIC_Classification,shah2018templeuniversityhospitalseizure}, as illustrated in Fig.~\ref{fig:motivation}.
+Single-class predictions can therefore be overconfident or misleading.

-Conformal prediction \cite{papadopoulos2007conformal} provides a direct approach to resolving this problem.
-In conformal prediction \cite{angelopoulos2022gentleintroductionconformalprediction}, given samples of high uncertainty, prediction sets are produced rather than typical single point predictions.
-However, conformal prediction assumes independent and identically distributed (i.i.d.) calibration and test distributions, a scenario that many healthcare applications \cite{yang2023manydg} fail to satisfy.
-In EEG classification, distribution shifts are highly prevalent, whether due to patient differences, measurement environments, or other common causes \cite{tveter2026uncertainty_eeg}.
-In these cases, we show that conventional conformal prediction techniques fail to provide adequate coverage, leading to undercoverage.
-EEG classification is typically framed as supervised classification (binary or multiclass) over fixed-length segments.
-Models are trained to predict event type or clinical label from raw or preprocessed signals.
-The i.i.d. assumption fails to hold when the calibration and test sets differ in patient cohort or recording conditions.

-Nonetheless, building robust conformal predictors is not only required for the safe deployment of these models but also the only way to make such models practical, given that their training distributions are intrinsically filled with uncertainty.
-As such, we seek a conformal prediction approach that is robust to patient distribution shifts.
+Conformal prediction~\cite{papadopoulos2007conformal} directly addresses this by producing prediction sets rather than point predictions for uncertain samples.
+However, it assumes i.i.d. calibration and test distributions, a condition that EEG classification routinely violates due to patient differences and recording conditions~\cite{yang2023manydg}.
+We demonstrate that under patient-level distribution shift, conventional conformal prediction techniques fail to provide adequate coverage.